Using the Object Gateway for .NET

 property must also be set to "2"

 .
-This defines the server as a .NET Gateway (as opposed to an Ensemble Java Gateway
+This defines the server as a .NET Object Gateway (rather than an Object Gateway for Java).

 The following example creates a server definition identical to the one generated by the New Object Gateway form described in the previous section:

-// Create the object and define it as a .NET Gateway
+// Create the object and define it as a .NET Object Gateway

 set gw = ##class(%Net.Remote.ObjectGateway).%New()

 set gw.Type = "2" // an Object Gateway for .NET, not Java